nodejs/node-eps/002-es-modules.md

 4. create an ESM with `{default:module.exports}` as its namespace
 5. place the ESM in the ESM cache

+Note: step 4 is the only time the value of `module.exports` is assigned to the ESM.

 #### 4.6.1. default imports

 `module.exports` is a single value.
 As such it does not have the dictionary like properties of ES module exports.
 In order to transform a CJS module into ESM a `default` export which will point to the value of `module.exports` that was snapshotted *imediately after the CJS finished evaluation*.
 Due to problems in supporting named imports, they will not be enabled by default.
 Space is intentionally left open to allow named properties to be supported through future explorations.

 ##### 4.6.1.1.
 Examples